 If three US targets slipped at the late-shortlist stage and the financial and legal work was clean, the commercial diligence layer is the issue.

 The US PE diligence motion runs commercial diligence as a peer of financial diligence.
 A US sell-side process expects each serious bidder to deliver a US-named commercial diligence pack, typically 50 to 80 pages, produced by a US-named CDD provider.
 A US voice-of-customer study is standard.
 A US-named exit comparable set is standard.
-The sell-side advisor reads the package against a US-domestic baseline and grades each bidder on the commercial pack as much as on the bid.
+The sell-side specialist judges the package against a US-domestic baseline and grades each bidder on the commercial pack as much as on the bid.

-Per White & Case M&A Explorer 2026 and IMAP German Mid-Cap M&A Report 2026, German PE M&A volume into the US is rising and sell-side advisors are increasingly explicit that US-named CDD packs are the minimum bar for late-stage consideration.
+Per White & Case M&A Explorer 2026 and IMAP German Mid-Cap M&A Report 2026, German PE M&A volume into the US is rising and sell-side specialists are increasingly explicit that US-named CDD packs are the minimum bar for late-stage consideration.
 Roland Berger PE outlook shows the same shift in cross-border bidding.

 Stage two: rebuild the IC pack architecture.
 The IC memo template is restructured so the commercial section is a peer of the financial section.
 Bottom-up US market sizing, US voice-of-customer summary, named US comparable benchmarks, and US-side commercial-synergy thesis appear as named subsections.
-The financial modelling and the commercial work read as parallel disciplines, not as one with a footnote.
+The financial modelling and the commercial work land as parallel disciplines, not as one with a footnote.

 | Before rebuild (German PE diligence motion) | After rebuild (US PE diligence motion) |